- Associate Professor and Director

-The degrees of Master of Social Work and Doctor of Philosophy are offered in social work.
+The degrees of Master of Social Work (M.S.W.) and Doctor of Philosophy are offered in social work.

-The MSW may be completed by part-time or full-time study.
-Except for internships and the institute component of practice courses, courses are delivered by distance format, and not in a regular classroom format.
-"Distance delivery" includes course delivery using any or all of web-based format, traditional correspondence (readings packages, mailed assignments), and tele or videoconferencing.
+The M.S.W. may be completed by part-time or full-time study.
+All program components are offered by distance format, and not in a regular classroom format.
+“Distance delivery” includes course delivery using any or all of web-based format, traditional correspondence (readings packages, mailed assignments), and/or teleconferencing, audio-conferencing, and/or videoconferencing.

 The program is designed to be accessible to students in remote and rural areas, and assumes that: (1) students will have a computer and internet access; and, (2) can travel to St. John's for the institute portion of the three practice courses.
-Students studying outside St John's, Newfoundland, will also be expected to purchase internet service or to incur long distance charges for accessing their Memorial University of Newfoundland internet account.
+Students studying outside St. John's, Newfoundland and Labrador, will be expected to purchase Internet service or to incur long distance charges for accessing their Memorial University of Newfoundland Internet account.

 The deadline date for receipt of applications for admission in September of each year is February 28.
+All application forms and accompanying documents for admission to the program (e.g., transcripts, referees’ letters, certificates of conduct) must be submitted to the School of Graduate Studies on or before the deadline of February 28 in any year.
 Under special circumstances, late applications and admissions in other semesters may be considered.

-Entrance into all courses and the offering of any course in an academic year is by approval of the School, consistent with the candidate's program.
-Candidates are admitted only into a designated program of studies in an area of specialization.
+Entrance into all courses and the offering of any course in an academic year is by approval of the School, consistent with the student's program.
+Students are admitted only into a designated program of studies in an area of specialization.

 Admission to the special offerings of these programs will be competitive, using the same procedures and standards that are in place for students applying to the St John's campus program(s).